coxandrew/paunplugged/index.md

 # The PA Unplugged Commitment

+This commitment is a tool for connection, not comparison or judgement.
+We believe when families make this decision together, it becomes more sustainable and less isolating.

-> As a family, we commit to waiting until at least 9th grade to give our child(ren) a smart phone and delay access to social media until we feel it will be a positive addition to their lives.
+* We commit to waiting until at least 9th grade to give our child(ren) a smart phone.
 Prior to high school, we will explore ["talk and text"](https://dumbwireless.com/) only devices for communication needs.
->
-> We support school policies that prohibit personal electronic devices throughout the school day.
->
+* Delay social media until we feel it will be a positive addition to our children’s lives.
+* We support PA legislation for bell-to-bell phone-free school policies.
-> As parents, we will model positive technology behaviors in and outside of the home.
+* As parents & guardians, we will try to model positive technology behaviors in and outside of the home.
->
-> As stakeholders in our community, we support free-roam childhoods and screen-free experiences.
-Businesses will offer access to phones and camps, clubs, and activities are encouraged to keep devices away.
+* As stakeholders in our community, we support free-roam childhoods and encourage screen-free experiences in our communities.

 <div class="signup-form">
   <form id="emailForm" onsubmit="submitForm(event)">